 This caused trouble for anyone that accepted a position as a Mandamus Councillor, and several of them were harassed during the course of events of the Powder Alarm.

 With the loss of the freedom to elect their own representatives, in their own colony, the people of Massachusetts began to plan for the worst.
 Many of the towns throughout the colony were in the habit of storing weapons and ammunition in storehouses throughout the colony, including the Provincial Powder House on Quarry Hill in Charlestown.
 Slowly, and quietly, the towns started removing their weapons and ammunition from the storehouses.

 Brattle Informs Gage

-Gage did not want hostilities to break out, so he started to make his own plans to remove weapons and ammunition from the storehouses.
+Gage did not want hostilities to break out, so he made his own plans to remove weapons and ammunition from the storehouses.
 He asked Major William Brattle for an inventory of the storehouse in Charlestown.
 Brattle sent a letter that indicated the towns had removed their gunpowder, and all that was left were 250 half-barrels of gunpowder that belonged to the colony.

 Gage was worried the gunpowder would be stolen and later used against his men, so he decided to take action.
 He organized a small force to go to Charlestown to retrieve the gunpowder and move it to Castle William in Boston Harbor for safekeeping.

 September 1 — British Take the Gunpowder and Seize Field Guns

 Early in the morning on September 1, around 250 British soldiers set sail on thirteen longboats.
 They made their way from the harbor up the Mystic River to Charlestown, where they disembarked and divided into two detachments.

 One detachment stayed in Charlestown.
 It searched the town and found two small field guns that had recently been acquired by the town’s militia.
 The other detachment marched the final mile to the magazine and removed the powder.